Originally Introduced at 28th Conference on Gift Annuities

 Be careful how you discuss the treatment of capital gain if appreciated securities or other assets are used for the gift - capital gains taxes are reduced because gains attributable to the gift portion of the annuity are not taxed and the remaining gain is prorated over the gift annuitant's life time with some variations depending on the ownership of the donated assets and of the relationship of the annuitant to the donor, and the number and sequence of the annuitants.

-Make sure you are not providing legal and financial advice in your materials and encourage donors to consult with their advisors before proceeding.
-It can be helpful to have your marketing and legal staff review your marketing materials and can often make the materials more compelling and clearer.
+Make sure you are not providing legal and financial advice in your materials and make sure your communications encourage donors to consult with their advisors before proceeding.
+For that reason, it can be helpful to have your legal staff review your marketing materials.

 - Invest the entire gift amount in the gift annuity reserve fund

 The most prudent course is for the organization to invest the entire face amount of the annuity contract in its gift annuity reserve.
 If any significant amount is expended “up front,” reserves might become insufficient to meet payment obligations, particularly in a down market.
 The 50-percent residuum assumption underlying the ACGA rates presupposes that nothing will be used for charitable purposes until the annuity payment obligation terminates.

 The practice of investing the entire gift in the reserve also self-insures the income liability, which should protect the institution from being required to set aside other institutional assets either to create or to subsidize the reserve to meet state regulatory requirements.

 Announcing this practice can be one of the charity’s strongest marketing tools.
 The strength of the gift annuity reserve will add significantly to the credibility and financial integrity of the organization’s gift annuity program.
 When the donor knows that the entire gift is being invested to back lifetime annuity payments, the donor has much more confidence in making the gift and in making additional gifts in the future.